badiaamakhlouf/DS_ML_InterviewBank/pages/unsupervised_learning_analysis.md

 🙏🏻 Note: Your suggestions for improvement are welcome; please feel free to provide feedback to help maintain the precision and coherence of this page.

+## List Of Questions :
+### Q0- What does Clustering Analysis mean?
+- It is unsupervised machine learning technique to group similar data points based on their characteristics.
+- It aims to identify clusters within a dataset.
+- Data points within the same cluster are more similar to each other than to those in other clusters.
+- Clustering analysis is commonly used for:
+   - Exploratory data analysis
+   - Pattern recognition
+   - Segmentation
+- It is used in various fields such as:
+   - Marketing
+   - Biology
+   - Finance
+   - etc.
+- Sometimes, you know the number of clusters and sometimes you must determine it.

+### Q1- What does Association means?